EDShapiro/idyll/CONTRIBUTING.md

 To work with Idyll's codebase, you must have [Lerna](https://github.com/lerna/lerna) and [yarn](https://yarnpkg.com/en/docs/install) installed.

+To work with Idyll's web documentation, you do not need the above dependencies.
+See the [Idyll Docs README](./packages/idyll-docs/) for documentation contribution instructions.

 ### Repository Overview

 This repository is structured as a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md), which means it contains several independent modules in one git repository.
 Each folder in the `packages` directory acts as an independent JavaScript module, and is published and versioned independently on npm.